 According to Panamanian legislation, every legal entity or company must have a Legal Representative.
 This is the person appointed to act as the face of the company and represent it in all legal matters.
 The Legal Representative is therefore granted legal powers to make certain decisions on behalf of the company.

 In Panama, a Legal Representative can be a foreigner, or Panamanian national, without any restrictions.
-Make sure that the person you appoint as your Legal Representative needs to have an in-depth understanding regarding local laws and potential penalties if the company doesn’t comply with its annual or monthly corporate obligations.
+Make sure that the person you appoint as your Legal Representative has an in-depth understanding regarding local laws and potential penalties if the company doesn’t comply with its annual or monthly corporate obligations.

 What roles and responsibilities must a company’s Legal Representative fulfill?